alsyah2019/IPTV/README.md

 # IPTV
-This respository provides a list regularly updated IPTV m3u playlist in China.
+A collection of publicly available IPTV channels from China.